 There are quite a number of award schemes to encourage progress in archery.
 Some are administered at club level, some at county level, and some nationally.
 There are different awards for different bow styles, and for different disciplines.
 Some can only be earned through competitions while others can be earned from shooting at club sessions.

-This is the first progress award scheme you will be introduced to on joining the club.
+This is one of the first progress award schemes you will be introduced to on joining the club.
 It is named 252 since those shooting recurve freestyle need to score a minimum of 252 for each distance.
 Other bowstyles have different score requirements, eg. Barebow need to score 189 and longbows 164 for most distances.

 To earn a badge you score your first 3 dozen after sighters.
 This can be part of a longer round, such as a National or a Western, just make sure the Records Officer knows you want to claim a 252 score.
 You need 2 qualifying scores shot in different sessions to earn the award for that distance.